grafana/grafana/contribute/style-guides/themes.md

 Example use cases:

-- Want a `red` background?
-Use `theme.colors.error.main`
+- Want a red background?
+Use `theme.colors.error.main`.
-- Want `green` text?
-Use `theme.colors.success.text`
+- Want green text?
+Use `theme.colors.success.text`.
-- Want text to be visible when placed inside a background that uses `theme.colors.error.main` then use `theme.colors.error.contrastText`.
+- Want text to be visible when placed inside a background that uses `theme.colors.error.main`?
+Use `theme.colors.error.contrastText`.

 ### Text colors